 A garden meditation chair makes a wonderful decorative piece.
 Many meditation chairs today look just gorge.
 Plus, it will help to improve your posture when you meditate.
 Total win / win.

 5. Use water features for relaxation

 I don’t know about you, but I love sitting in a garden next to the pond watching fish swimming happily about.
 Their bright orange bodies look so vibrant and beautiful.
-And the way they move through the water makes me mind calm down.
-That’s why I personally love having a pond in a garden mindfulness area.
-Plus if you have kids they will love the fish too!
+And the way they move through the water makes my mind calm down.
+That’s why I personally love having a pond in my backyard meditation area.

 7. Get A Beautiful Buddha Statue Or Spiritual Statue